MezoFoundation/constitution/README.md

 ### Knowledge Pool
 All knowledge, digital files, and nonphysical/intangible objects go to the knowledge pool which are available to everyone regardless of which Mezo system they are a part of.

+This Knowledge Pool operates on IPFS.
+For more information visit ipfs.io

 Mezo does not allow for intellectual property.

 ### Resource Pool